 3. Ritual plurality

-Generally speaking, there’s no exact record of how the old Iberian gods were worshipped.
-We lack traditional gestures or prayers and descriptions or even depictions of their symbols or sacred spaces.
-There’s only a very limited number of archaeological findings that reveal some of that information and, not without reason, it is assumed that at some point most Iberian deities were the focus of Roman or Romanized cults.
+Generally speaking, there’s no record of how the old Iberian gods were worshipped.
+We lack accounts of traditional gestures or prayers and descriptions or even depictions of their symbols or sacred spaces.
+There’s only a very limited number of archaeological pieces that reveal some of that information and, not without reason, it is assumed that at some point most Iberian deities were the focus of Roman or Romanized cults.
 The simple fact that the vast majority of native theonyms survive thanks to being carved on classical altars goes to show how much indigenous religions traditions changed under the influence of Rome.

 4. Starting point, not the end of the matter

-5. Doubt rules them all
+5. Doubt rules supreme

 6. Old roots, new branches